arantespp/arantespp.com/posts/articles/my-personal-constitution.md

 Some goals I want to achieve in the long term.

+### Be fully present

+Being fully present is significantly correlated with how we control our minds.
+We can give others our most quality time and enjoy great moments if we're fully present.
+I'm using medication practices to train my mind, a muscle, to be aware of leaving a present state.

+Presence defines how charismatic we are because this is the only way to be warm to people around us.
+It also helps us to control negative thoughts that start appearing in our thoughts before they become big and cloud our minds.
+For example, as human beings, we compare our experiences with our past experiences, others' experiences, or our ideal image of what the experience should be.
+If we do a negative evaluation, we can quickly enter into a negative mental state, such as dissatisfaction, envy, resentment, or anxiety.
+When you can spot the initial comparison stage, we can then stop the flow.

 ### Excel in Energy Management

 We can divide the types of energy into four quadrants.
 One axis refers to the intensity of the energy, high or low.
 The other axis to the quality of the energy, positive or negative.